opsec-infosec/42-Devcontainer/Readme.md

 and take note of the 42-Devcontainer name.
 It should be somehthing like 42-devcontainer_devcontainer_development_1.

-To launch into the container, issue the following command: docker exec -it 42-devcontainer_devcontainer_development_1 /bin/zsh
+To launch into the container, issue the following command: docker exec -it 42-devcontainer_devcontainer_development_1 /bin/zsh  This will launch a zsh.
 Assuming that the container name is 42-devcontainer_devcontainer_development_1

 ## Running Graphics (Advanced)